zama-ai/concrete-ml/docs/advanced-topics/advanced_features.md

 ### Searching for the best error probability

 Currently finding a good `p_error` value _a-priori_ is not possible, as it is difficult to determine the impact of the TLU error on the output of a neural network.
 Concrete ML provides a tool to find a good `p_error` value that improves inference speed while maintaining accuracy.
-The method is based on binary search, evaluating the latency/accuracy trade-off iteratively.
+The method is based on binary search and evaluates the latency/accuracy trade-off iteratively.

 ```python
 from time import time